peteroupc/peteroupc.github.io/random.md

 <a id=When_to_Use_a_Seeded_PRNG></a>
 ### When to Use a Seeded PRNG

-An application SHOULD use a PRNG with a seed it specifies (rather than an automatically-initialized PRNG or another kind of RNG) only if&mdash;
+An application SHOULD NOT use a PRNG with a seed it specifies (rather than an automatically-initialized PRNG or another kind of RNG) unless&mdash;

 1. the application might need to generate the same "random" result multiple times,
 2. the application either&mdash;